ant-design/ant-design/components/layout/demo/side.md

   TeamOutlined,
   UserOutlined,
 } from '@ant-design/icons';
+import Layout from '..'; // TODO: point this at varnish import Menu from '../../menu'; // TODO: point this at varnish import Breadcrumb from '../../breadcrumb'; // TODO: point this at varnish

 const { Header, Content, Footer, Sider } = Layout;
 const { SubMenu } = Menu;